mfocko/blog/ib002/04-recursion/karel-1.md

 ### Environment

 You are given a robot that is present in a maze and is looking for an exit.
-Maze consists of different walls and exit is marked with a single so-called „beeper“.
+Maze consists of different walls and exit is marked with a single so-called “beeper”.

 Walking into a wall results in a permanent damage of the robot.